Tango Clients Examples

 To control CSP with itango, a proxy to CSP Controller and Subarrays has to be created:

-It is possible also to create proxies to CBF controller and subarrays, in order to check their states and mode after the command is issued:
+It is possible also to create proxies to CBF controller and subarrays, as well as to PST Beam, in order to check their states and mode after the command is issued:

-Please check the number of subarrays deployed by Low CBF: f a Low CBF subarray is not deployed, the corresponding Low CSP.LMC subarray state is FAULT and can’t be used for operations.
+Please note that the Low CBF is currently deploying 4 subarrays.
+If a Low CBF subarray is not deployed, the corresponding Low CSP.LMC subarray state is FAULT and can’t be used for operations.

 Also note that all commands on subarray follow the ObsState state model defined in ADR-8.
 CSP/LMC doesn’t allow commands from obstate other than those specified in this model.

 From now on, all the examples refers to these proxy objects.
 For Subarray commands, the proxy to subarray 1 will be used.

 Low CSP.LMC state after deployed

 In the current deployment (see low-csp-umbrella to get the charts versions) the state and modes of the Low.CSP subsystems are the following.
 (NOTE: only one subarray is displayed but the behavior is espected for all 4 of them) and Subarrays after the deployment are: